Should You Run On Empty Stomach For Weight Loss?

 One of the biggest ongoing debates in running is whether one should run on an empty stomach or fully fuelled.

-One of the first proponents of ‘fasted cardio’ or performing aerobic exercises like running on an empty stomach is American fitness trainer and author Bill Phillips.
+One of the first proponents of “fasted cardio” or performing aerobic exercises like running on an empty stomach is American fitness trainer and author Bill Phillips.
 In his book Body For Life, he says exercising on an empty stomach maximizes fat loss.
-By doing so, we are starving our body of food and reducing the blood-sugar levels in it causing glycogen (stored carbohydrate) levels to fall.
+By doing so, we are starving our body of food and reducing the blood sugar levels in it.
+As a result, the body uses up glycogen, or its fat reserve, to fuel the exercise.

 Here’s what happens to the body if we run on empty stomach: